surge-synthesizer/OB-Xf/README.md

 Source code can be compiled with [JUCE 8.0.6](https://github.com/juce-framework/JUCE/releases/tag/8.0.6) using CMake.

+VST3, AU, STANDALONE, LV2 and CLAP are supported.

 # Copyright

 The original author [2Dat](https://github.com/2DaT) granted discoDSP a OB-Xd private use license on December 2022.